grantmcdermott/ritest/README.md

 est = lm(yield ~ N + P + K, data = npk)
 ```

-Conduct RI on the ‘N’ (i.e. nitrogen) coefficient.
-We’ll do 1,000
+Say we’re particularly interested in the yield effect of ‘N’
+(i.e. nitrogen).
+We want to known whether our inferential reasoning
+about this parameter is robust to using RI, as opposed to just relying
+on the parametric t-test and p-value produced by our linear regression
-simulations and, just for illustration, limit the number of parallel
+model.
+We’ll do 1,000 simulations and, just for illustration, limit the
-cores to 2.
-(The default parallel behaviour will use half of the
+number of parallel cores to 2.
+(The default parallel behaviour will use
-available cores on a user’s machine.)
-The ‘verbose = TRUE’ argument
+half of the available cores on a user’s machine.)
+The ‘verbose = TRUE’
-simply prints the results upon completion, including the original
+argument simply prints the results upon completion, including the
-regression model summary.
+original regression model summary.

 ``` r
 # est_ri = ritest(est, ~N, reps = 1e3, seed = 1234L, pcores = 2L, verbose = TRUE) ## Formulas work too